yingtao450/TuyaOpen/docs/en/index.rst

 Contribute Code
 ========================

-If you are interested in the TuyaOpen and wish to contribute to its development and become a code contributor, please first read the `Contribution Guide <https://github.com/tuya/TuyaOpen/blob/master/docs/en/contribute_guide.md>`_.
+If you are interested in the TuyaOpen and wish to contribute to its development and become a code contributor, please first read the :doc:`Contribution Guide </contribute_guide/index>` .

 ====================================